 Under federal and Oregon law, an employer cannot fire employees for exercising workplace rights that are guaranteed by law.
 Some of these protections are outlined below; to learn more about Oregon employment law, contact the office of the Oregon Bureau of Labor and Industries.

 Wage and Hour Issues

-The minimum wage in Oregon is $8.95 per hour for 2013 and $9.10 per hour for 2014.
+The minimum wage in Oregon is $9.10 per hour.
 Federal law and the laws of some states allow employers to pay tipped employees a lower minimum wage, as long as they earn enough in tips to make up the difference.
 However, Oregon requires employers to pay the full minimum wage to tipped employees.